-- FIT-Flu Colorectal Cancer Screening Project
+Project 80% Colorectal Cancer Screening Program

 Free colorectal cancer screening

-- Between 50 and 75 years old
+- Are between 45 and 75 years old

 - Do not have inflammatory bowel disease (acute diarrhea, colitis, diverticulitis, Crohn's disease or ulcerative colitis)

 If your FIT test result shows that you have blood in your stool, you will be offered a free colonoscopy.
+A direct referral to colonoscopy is available for increased risk patients.
 Contact the clinic to find out if you qualify to receive the free FIT colon cancer test.

 Information for Providers

-- ACT Colorectal Cancer Screening Coalition
+Colorectal Cancer Screening Coalition